u10int/mustache.js/README.md

 text and are awkward to use for markup."

 Custom delimiters may not contain whitespace or the equals sign.

-## Streaming

-To stream template results out of mustache.js, you can pass an optional callback to the call to `Mustache.render`:

-    Mustache.render(template, view, partials, function (chunk) {
-      print(chunk);
-    });

-When the template is finished rendering, the callback will be called with `null` after which it won't be called anymore for that rendering.

 ## Plugins for JavaScript Libraries